danielwestendorf/specwrk/README.md

   --key=VALUE, -k VALUE             # Authentication key clients must use for access.
 Overrides SPECWRK_SRV_KEY, default: "" --run=VALUE, -r VALUE             # The run identifier for this job execution.
 Overrides SPECWRK_RUN, default: "main" --timeout=VALUE, -t VALUE         # The amount of time to wait for the server to respond.
 Overrides SPECWRK_TIMEOUT, default: "5"
+  --network-retries=VALUE           # The number of times to retry in the event of a network failure.
+Overrides SPECWRK_NETWORK_RETRIES, default: "1"
   --id=VALUE                        # The identifier for this worker.
 Overrides SPECWRK_ID.
 If none provided one in the format of specwrk-worker-8_RAND_CHARS-COUNT_INDEX will be used
   --count=VALUE, -c VALUE           # The number of worker processes you want to start, default: 1 --output=VALUE, -o VALUE          # Directory where worker output is stored.
 Overrides SPECWRK_OUT, default: ".specwrk/"